apollographql/apollo/docs/source/guides/access-control.md

 ---
-title: "Access Control"
+title: Access control
-description: "Controlling access to the data in your API"
+description: How to authorize users and control permissions in your GraphQL API
 ---

 At some point (probably pretty early on) when building a GraphQL endpoint, you’ll probably have to face the question of how to control who can see and interact with the data in your API.

-**In this article, we'll be focusing primarily on authorization**

 **Authentication** is determining whether a user is logged in or not, and subsequently figuring out _which_ user someone is. **Authorization** is then deciding what the user has permission to do or see.